BlogPulse: Benefits

-As a blog search engine, BlogPulse can be used to do a search of just blog posts.
-Bloggers can ensure their posts are being indexed and find out how they rank against other bloggers.
-Public relations or media relations practitioners can use BlogPulse to learn about the buzz around any brand or company they represent.
-It is also an effective research to find out what trends people are paying attention to.
+As a blog search engine, BlogPulse could be used to do a search of just blog posts.
+Bloggers could ensure their posts were being indexed and find out how they rank against other bloggers.
+Public relations or media relations practitioners could use BlogPulse to learn about the buzz around any brand or company they represent.
+It also served as a tool for researching what trends people were paying attention to.